 I’m determined that I will not forget her.

 Hence, among other things, this blog entry.

-When we knew that Lena would die, being in the maternity ward of that hospital was agonizing.
+When we knew that Lena would die and that it was merely a matter of time, remaining in the maternity ward of that hospital was agonizing.
 All around us were sounds of joy.
 Happy grandparents.
 Happy aunts and uncles.
 And we had . . . nothing.
 Worse than nothing.

 But there was something that we could do.
+Something that got us out of that hospital, at least for a brief while.
 At my son’s apartment, a room had been brightly decorated for Lena’s arrival.
 Bright colors.
-Animals.
+Stuffed animals.
 A mobile.
 We hurried home and stripped the room down, returning the toys and the crib and everything else to the stores from which they had come — and which, in sympathy and kindness, were remarkably helpful.
-We didn’t want that room to mock our son and our daughter-in-law when they came bleakly home.
+We didn’t want that room to mock our son and our daughter-in-law when they returned bleakly home.